Lihanyiyi/AimLabs_social_robot/README.md

 ## Overview

 This repository contains a React-based CPT experiment application that collects data on users' gaze and response time during a series of trials.
 The experiment involves identifying specific shapes and colors displayed on the screen.
 The application utilizes the webgazer.js library for eye tracking and provides a visual representation of gaze data through a heatmap.js component.
-It also interacts with QTrobot via QTrobot's ROS API to introduce random distructions during the trials.
+It also interacts with QTrobot via QTrobot's ROS API to introduce random distractions during the trials.

 ## Prerequisites